Abdoulaye-Koroko/natural-gradients/README.md

 $ conda pack -n my_env

 ```
-An archive `my_env.tar.gz` is ceated and have to be copy on the supercomputer.
+An archive `my_env.tar.gz` is ceated in the folder `natural-gradients`.
+Now you have to be copy the project on the supercomputer.
 For example, on `ener440`, you have to run

 ```sh
 $ cd ..
 $ scp -r natural-gradients <login>@ener440
 ```

-After that, you have to go on the supercomputer, untar the file `my_env.tar.gz` contained in natural-gradients folder and source the environnement
+After that, you have to go on the supercomputer, untar the file `my_env.tar.gz` contained in `natural-gradients` folder and source the environnement:

 ```sh
 $ mkdir my_env